“The 13th” and its Glaring Omission: Actual Crime that Mirrors Demographics

 Generally, much of the documentary I already knew.
 In many ways, government is moving towards decelerating incarceration and ending relationships with private contractors for prison systems, as the federal government has done.
 But the argument of “incarceration = slavery” falls short for me.
 Because they omit key facts that would entirely change this narrative.

 Ostensibly the topic is crime, yet they mostly trumpet unsettling incarceration growth numbers over the decades and censor uncontroversial statistics explaining increases in criminal activity (the quadruple jump in the U.S. violence rate from 1960 to 1991) and overall U.S. population (almost doubled in size).
 When one looks at the face of non-drug related crime and its victims — which often affects minority groups in the USA — one sees that the incarceration rate closely mirrors the crime rate.
 Repeat: Mirrors.
 Roughly, the incarceration rate per 100,000 (not population) has tripled, but so did almost all crime.
-Indeed, a small but still significant percentage is drug-related (1 in 5 prisoners are there on drug charges), but indisputably there have been double to triple percentage increases in burglary, murder, robbery, and sexual assault.
+Indeed, a small but still significant percentage is drug-related (1 in 5 prisoners are there on drug charges), but indisputably there have been double to triple rate increases in burglary, murder, robbery, and sexual assault.

 The movie didn’t explain any of this.
 I will debunk the argument that the rise in incarceration is a clear indicator of systemic racism in 5 parts below, with vetted sources for each section.